May I help? This guidance is essential if you are contemplating starting a florist business or purchasing an existing

-In 2009 I started this website with the intention to help future and present flower entrepreneurs.
-I will share various flower stories for the purpose of learning from others and to inspire you achieving your goal of being of successful floral entrepreneur wherever you are in the world.
+I started this website with the intention to help future and present flower entrepreneurs.
+I will share various flower stories for the purpose of learning from others and to inspire you to achieve your goal of being a successful floral entrepreneur wherever you are in the world.

-Individuals who started successful flower businesses are welcome to e-mail their flower stories.
+Individuals who started successful florist businesses are welcome to e-mail their flower stories.

 For all entrepreneurs considering to open a florist, party and events company or an artificial flowers and plants shop, I hope it helps reading on.

-If you want to purchase one you may consider a franchise or buy a local florist.
+If you want to purchase one, you may consider buying a franchise or local florist.
 If you are looking to buy an existing one in South Florida I have a few friends who are considering selling their flower shops.

 Many people purchase expensive study courses on line on how to become a florist.
 Before you invest a lot of money with online courses, I found "The Fab Job Guide to Become a Florist" contains some of the best business and career advice you could get to start a florist business.
 Priced below $40.00 is a great investement and less than most courses for the amount of knowledge you receive.

-Another niche in the florist wedding business is the Wedding Planner Career and another great guide I suggest if you are considering the wedding planner business is: How to become a Wedding Planner
+Another niche in the florist wedding business is the Wedding Planner Career and another great guide I suggest if you are considering thi business is: How to become a Wedding Planner Guide.

 Many people take courses at a local community school or colleges as the first step in their education on becoming a florist.
 Professional floral organizations also offer classes in several towns and online.